scalar-labs/scalardb/schema-loader/README.md

 Usage: java -jar scalardb-schema-loader-<version>.jar --cosmos [-D]
        [--no-scaling] -f=<schemaFile> -h=<uri> -p=<key> [-r=<ru>]
 Create/Delete Cosmos DB schemas
+  -A, --alter         Alter tables : it will add new columns and create/delete
+                        secondary index for existing tables.
+It compares the provided table schema to the existing schema to decide which columns need to be added and which indexes need to be created or deleted
   -D, --delete-all       Delete tables
   -f, --schema-file=<schemaFile>
                          Path to the schema json file